What Is the PentaHex Gaming Platform?

 Part One consists of the individual PentaHex Board Units (PBUs).
 These are the game board units which are assembled into whatever configuration is required to play your tabletop board game.

 Our standard PentaHex boxset will ship with 24 PBUs, just enough to play the two complete games we’ve created (see part 3) and more than enough for designing your own tabletop board game world (see part 4).
-If you want a larger playing surface, you just add more PBUs by buying an expansion pack.
-See this post to learn more about the expansion packs we currently envision.
+If you want a larger playing surface, you just add more PBUs by buying an expansion pack (details coming later).
+See this post to learn more about the PentaHex prototypes.

 PBU Prototype 3 (front)